TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 ::::

-The epithet *linear* refers to the fact that the parameters  $c_1, \ldots, c_k$ appear in the model linearly.
+The epithet *linear* refers to the fact that the parameters  $c_1, \ldots, c_k$ appear in the model in a linear way.
 The functions  $f_i$ that are used in the model  definitely don't have to be linear.

 ::::{prf:remark}